Cambridge Parish, New Brunswick

-Cambridge is a civil parish in Queens County, New Brunswick, Canada.
+Cambridge is a geographic parish in Queens County, New Brunswick, Canada.

-For governance purposes it was divided (before 2023) between the village of Cambridge-Narrows and the local service district of the parish of Cambridge, both of which were members of Regional Service Commission 11 (RSC11).
+Prior to the 2023 governance reform, for governance purposes it was divided between the village of Cambridge-Narrows and the local service district of the parish of Cambridge, both of which were members of Capital Region Service Commission (RSC11).

 Origin of name

 The parish was "said to" have been named in honour of the Duke of Cambridge, who died in 1850.

 History

 Cambridge was erected in 1852 from Johnston, Waterborough, and Wickham Parishes.

 In 1856 the boundary with Johnston and Waterborough Parishes was altered.